ALTMAN VILANDRIE CONSULTING

 The list is short in sweet, reflecting an intelligently focused recruiting strategy:

-However, the firm does take employee referrals from candidates who attended similar-caliber schools, so network your booty off if you are interested but they don’t recruit on your campus.
+However, the firm does take employee referrals from candidates who attended similar-caliber schools (Northwestern, University of Chicago, etc.), so network your booty off if you are interested but they don’t recruit on your campus.

 If you work at Altman Vilandrie, here is what you can expect your career progression to be: